Cane Creek Asparagus

 We have been farmimg for over twenty years in the fertile soils between Fariview and Fletcher in Buncombe County six miles east of Asheville, North Carolina.

-We have over fifteen years CSA farming experience as Cane Creek Asparagus & Company CSA growing vegetables for Asheville area families.
-In choosing our internet domain name, we simply dropped the Asparagus & Company to make our name shorter!
+We have over twenty years CSA farming experience as Cane Creek Asparagus & Company CSA growing vegetables for Asheville area families.
+In choosing our internet domain name, we simply dropped the Asparagus & Company to make our name shorter--hence, Cane Creek CSA!
 100% of our efforts are dedicated to our CSA farm shares.

 Our farming operation in the Cane Creek Valley is not visible from Cane Creek Road.
 Our gardens are hidden from public view, but we happily provide our CSA Members with a guided tour by appointment.
 We are not certified organic, but grow our vegetables in a sustainable manner using organic inputs and integrated pest management.